gallenc/com619-devops1/README.md

 [session8](../main/session8/)

+[myPracticeCourseWork](../main/myPracticeCourseWork) This is where you should create and save your own practice projects.

 # Getting Started
-Before doing anything else you will need to follow these getting started instructions.
+Before doing anything else you will need to follow these getting started instructions to install the required software.

 ## Prerequisites
 In order to complete these exercises you will need Java 8 or 11, Netbeans 8 or 12, Tomcat, Maven and git installed on your machine.
+(You can use other IDE's if you wish but only Netbeans is available at the university).

-Separate installation instructions have been provided as a powerpoint and a video if you don't have this software installed already.
+Separate basic installation instructions have been provided as a powerpoint and a video if you don't have this software installed already.

 [Installing Software](../main/docs/Week1-installing-software.pdf)